 The Bright Awards are a nationwide creative arts competition designed specifically for high school students in years 10, 11 and 12.
 Explore our 2022 winners' work and learn more about their Bright Awards experience.

-The Bright Awards feature eight categories: 3D Animation, Graphic Design, Games, UX & Web Design, Film & Video, Fashion Design, Photography and Interior Design.
+This year, the Bright Awards feature nine categories: 3D Animation, Graphic Design, Games, UX & Web Design, Film & Video, Fashion Design, Photography and Interior Design.

 Meet our 2022 Bright Awards winners